 Lamarr was married six times.
 She adopted a son, James, in 1939, during her second marriage to Gene Markey.
 She went on to have two biological children, Denise (b.
 1945) and Anthony (b.
 1947), with her third husband, actor John Loder, who also adopted James.

 In 1953, Lamarr completed the naturalization process and became a U.S. citizen.

-A dramatized version of Lamarr featured in a March 2018 episode of the NBC series Timeless, which centered on her efforts to help the time traveling team recover a stolen workprint of the 1941 classic Citizen Kane.
+A dramatized version of Lamarr featured in a March 2018 episode of the TV series Timeless, which centered on her efforts to help the time-traveling team recover a stolen workprint of the 1941 classic Citizen Kane.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!